If you’ve searched for ‘solutions’ or ‘treatments’ of depression or anxiety, you will definitely have seen that exercise is ALWAYS on the list.

 In London there are many group activities you can sign up to.
 If you think that you don’t like sports, maybe you just haven’t found the right one for you!

-How do I even motivate myself to leave the house?
+How to motivate yourself to leave the house

 If you know you struggle to motivate yourself, you need to sign up for a group activity!
 You will feel less tempted to stay inside if you have a routine to stick too.